 They will also recommend that people get extra iron during pregnancy.
 This is due to increased dietary needs.
 Most prenatal vitamins contain extra iron.

-Supplements may also positively affect athletic performance in those who are iron deficient.
-Specifically, a
+Supplements may also positively affect athletic performance in those who have iron deficiency.

 |Age||Male||Female||During pregnancy||During lactation|

 |9–13 years||8 mg||8 mg|

 Iron deficiency occurs when the body has difficulty absorbing or retaining enough iron.